I debated a long time what title I’d use for this post.

 Thoughts from Therapy is a series where I talk honestly about my struggle with and recovery from depression and anxiety.
 My hope is to promote mental health awareness and to let anyone else struggling know they’re not alone.
 See previous posts here.

-I debated a long time what title I’d use for this post.
 It’s not a “look at me, I’m the best person in the world!!!!1!1!!” headline.
 More of an “I’m starting to realize I’m not the piece of poo depression used to tell me I was”.